hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol08.md

   The Zero Trust model uses microsegmentation — a security technique that involves dividing perimeters into small zones to maintain separate access to every part of the network — to contain attacks.

+  Statement: deny all other traffic by default -> Answer C is incorrect

 - <span style="color: #008888; font-weight: bold;">Question 15</span>